Japan City Guides: Okinawa

 Tamaudun Royal Mausoleum, a World Heritage site, was built into the rocky hillside in 1501 for an Okinawan king.
 Nearby is the Okinawa Prefectural Museum, and Shikinaen Garden.

-Southern Okinawa was the site of the biggest battles during World War II, and there are many sites commemorating the war including the Himeyuri Monument, Himeyuri Peace Museum, and Mabuni Hill.
+Southern Okinawa was the site of the biggest battles during World War II, and there are many sites commemorating the war including the Himeyuri Monument, Himeyuri Peace Museum, the Peace Memorial Park and Mabuni Hill.

 Nearby is Okinawa World, a recreation of a traditional Okinawan village with demonstrations of traditional crafts and culture.
 It also includes Gyokusendo, the longest limestone cave in East Asia, the first 890 meters being open to the public.